 - Identify the presenting signs and symptoms of the patient and patient history

 - Describe the assessment and diagnostic tests required for this patient

 - Explain the potential management and expected outcomes for this patient

-IdentifyIdentify the presenting condition
+- Identify the presenting condition

-Sally is a rehabilitation clinical nurse specialist and nurse educator and teaches in Diploma of Nursing.
-She is passionate about education in nursing so we can become the best nurses possible.
-Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, oncology, emergency, aged care and general surgery.
+Sally Moyle is a rehabilitation nurse educator who has completed her masters of nursing (clinical nursing and teaching).
+She is passionate about education in nursing so that we can become the best nurses possible.
+Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, emergency, aged care, and general surgery.

-Tracy is a Nurse Practitioner working in the Emergency Department at Modbury Public Hospital in South Australia.
-In this role, she works in a “see and treat” model of care and also works with the Rapid Assessment Team, where she is required to fulfil both clinical and educational duties.
-Tracy has experience as a Practice Nurse and has held other management positions including Acting Quality and Clinical Risk Manager.
-Tracy is particularly interested in vascular health and has run several extra vocational programs focused on prevention of cardiovascular disease.
-Tracy was a finalist in the Future Leader category, South Australian Nursing and Midwifery Awards 2011, and won a South Australian Premiers Travelling Scholarship in 2011/12.
+Tracy Edwards is a Nurse Practitioner who works in the emergency department at Modbury Public Hospital in South Australia.
+In this role, she works in a “see and treat” model of care.
+She also works with the rapid assessment team, where she is required to fulfil both clinical and educational duties.
+Tracy has experience as a practice nurse and has held other management positions, including acting quality and clinical risk manager.
+Tracy is particularly interested in vascular health and has run several extra vocational programs focused on the prevention of cardiovascular disease.
+Tracy was a finalist in the "future leader" category for the South Australian Nursing and Midwifery Awards 2011 and won a South Australian Premiers Travelling Scholarship in 2011/12.